Human papillomavirus (HPV) is a common virus that 4 out of 5 (80%) of us will get at least once in our lives.

 The HPV types that are not linked to cancers are called low-risk HPV.
 Low-risk HPV (usually types 6 and 11) can cause genital warts.

 Are boys offered the HPV vaccine in schools?

-Yes.
-All pupils, including boys, are offered the HPV vaccine free in schools from:
+From September 2019, boys will be offered the HPV vaccine free in schools from: